 - Solar cells, for light;

-- Unbiased microphones, for audio;

-- Piezoelectric elements, for vibration; and

-- Peltier elements, for temperature differences.

-Event arrival times should be difficult to predict exactly.
-If it is known when the next event is likely or sure to occur, then lucid dreaming no more effective than conventional timer-based periodic or predictive wake-up is.
-However, the lucid dreaming technique can be beneficial when predictable events exhibit variation from occurrence to occurrence.

-Events should be infrequent and quickly processed.
-As events become more frequent and/or more time-consuming to process, the Mote approaches always-on operation, resulting in decreasing effectiveness of lucid dreaming.
-Many applications that record or react to infrequent phenomena in the environment, e.g., the ACM application, satisfy this criterion.

-Communication should be infrequent and short.
-The effectiveness of the technique also depends upon the communication behavior of the application.
+- Unbiased microphones, for audio; - Piezoelectric elements, for vibration; and - Peltier elements, for temperature differences. - Event arrival times should be difficult to predict exactly.
+If it is known when the next event is likely or sure to occur, then lucid dreaming is no more effective than conventional timer-based periodic or predictive wake-up is. - Events should be infrequent and quickly processed.
+As events become more frequent or more time-consuming to process, the mote spends an increasing proportion of its time active, decreasing the effectiveness of lucid dreaming.
+Many applications that record or react to infrequent phenomena in the environment, e.g., the ACM application, satisfy these criteria. - Communication should be infrequent and short.
+The effectiveness of the technique depends on the communication behavior of the application.
 Sensor network nodes often participate in mesh network schemes that require them to wake up and communicate from time to time to perform data aggregation.
-If communication is frequent and intense, its power costs may dominate the power savings provided by lucid dreaming.
-The proposed technique is applicable when moderate to small amounts of data are transferred in response to infrequent events.

-Event detection should be simple enough to implement using low-power hardware.
+If communication is frequent and intense, its energy costs may dominate the power savings provided by lucid dreaming.
+The proposed technique is applicable when moderate to small amounts of data are transferred in response to infrequent events. - Event detection should be simple enough to implement using low-power hardware.
 Events are detected based on sensor observations.
 For some applications, detecting events of interest may be quite complex.
-A key idea in lucid dreaming is moving event detection from software into very low power analog hardware, and such hardware is limited in the complexity of measurements based upon which it detects events.
+A key idea in lucid dreaming is moving event detection from software into very low power analog hardware.
+Constraints on power consumption will generally limit the complexity of this hardware.
 Our hardware for the ACM application implements threshold detection.
 Hardware implementation of more complex functions, such as filtering or low-power finite state machines, is also possible, albeit with larger power requirements.
-Fortunately, lucid dreaming event detection hardware may safely generate some false positive event indications, which are subsequently eliminated by the sensor network node microcontroller without impacting correctness.
-Thus, even if it is impractical to implement perfectly-accurate event detection in low-power hardware, the proposed technique can still be used in conjunction with hardware that generates occasional false positives to reduce Mote activation frequency and, therefore, average power consumption.
-Because the Mote-Wake hardware and an attached sleeping Mote use significantly less power than an active Mote, it is likely that reducing any substantial quantity of false positives through Mote-Wake hardware enhancements will be beneficial.
+Fortunately, lucid dreaming event detection hardware may safely generate some false positive event indications, which are subsequently eliminated without impacting correctness by the sensor network node microcontroller.
+Thus, even if it is impractical to implement perfectly-accurate event detection in lowpower hardware, the proposed technique can still be used in conjunction with hardware that generates occasional false positives to reduce overall mote activation frequency and, therefore, average power consumption.
+Because the Shake 'n Wake hardware and an attached sleeping mote use significantly less power than an active mote, it is likely that reducing any substantial quantity of false positives through Shake 'n Wake hardware enhancements will be beneficial.